Masterolic/Spotify-Downloader/README.md

 I made this bot in support as a inline mode with 10k files we was having under 10 user then I connected livegram and sended music 😂😂😂 then I used another repo That time I don't know programing then I got some users then a thirll I founded this repo I used this I got lot of message from heaters that my bot only support 128 bit quality we was having under 80 - 100 users then I started learning programing now I have more than 18k users and Daily about 1k new users 😂💞🥳⛏️⚙️
 # Is this edited ?

-Yes this support 320 [real repo](https://github.com/rozari0/NeedMusicRobot) support 128 you can use any you want :)
+Yes this support flac [real repo](https://github.com/rozari0/NeedMusicRobot) support 128 you can use any you want :) [320 click here](https://github.com/Masterolic/Spotify-Downloader/tree/320)

 # Variables